How to Prepare for Your First Year of Teaching (When You Can’t Get into the School)

 Click the play bar below to listen to this week's episode now:

-All right, let’s dive in and talk about 8 things you can do right now to prepare for your first year of teaching:
+Let’s dive in and talk about 8 things you can do right now to prepare for your first year of teaching:

 Connect with Your Grade Level Team: